jral3s/final_challenge_2022/README.md

 As always, your safety controller should be turned on for this portion of the Final Challenge as well, although the city will not damage the car should you collide with anything.

-## Part C: Rainbow Road

-### Environment and Task

-You've almost made it back home!
-The last thing to do is to drive through the outskirts of the city back to the portal that leads to MIT along the Rainbow Road.
-More hacked images have been leaked... but why is the road so colorful?!
-You can definitely tell where the road is, but your car will get confused if you stick to color segmentation for sure.
-Legend has it that the surrounding flower field (the infamous Marigold Kart) is poisonous to racecars, and there are no invincibility stars to be found!

-*TODO: add rainbow road ML instructions*

-### Race Day

-### Tips

-Here are some things you may consider in developing your approach:

-*TODO: add*

 ## General Notes